MarcelAleza1/bookmyclass-backend/README.md

 # Class Booking Information Management System - Backend

 This is the backend server for the Class Booking Information Management System.
 It provides API endpoints to manage classes, users, and bookings for a class booking platform.
 The backend is built using Node.js, Express.js, and MongoDB as the database.
+The base url can be found here: https://bookmyclass.fly.dev/
 ## Table of Contents

 - [Getting Started](#getting-started)